eclipse-vertx/vert.x/core_manual_java.md

 The handler will get passed an instance of `AsyncResult` when it completes.
 You can use the methods `succeeded` and `failed` on `AsyncResult` to see if the operation completed ok.

-The method `result()` provides the result of the async operation (if any) which in this case is the deployment ID - you will need this if you need to subsequently undeploy the verticle / modile.
+The method `result()` provides the result of the async operation (if any) which in this case is the deployment ID - you will need this if you need to subsequently undeploy the verticle / module.

 The method `cause()` provides the `Throwable` if the action failed.